tylerharper/snooze/README.markdown

     or
     raft.add_prefix('api/v2/yamel') # or slashes if you forget and end slash or add and extra slash it there we take care of it

+ Once you have added a prefix you may want to assign it to a function call.

+ < INSERT INFO HERE >

 Acknowledgments
 ===============
   Mike Verdone and his twitter api, because without his api